natgo/wt-wiki-scraper/wikitext-transpiled/aircraft/Mirage%20IIIE.md

 The '''''{{PAGENAME}}''''' is armed with:

-* A choice between two presets:
-** Without offensive armament
+* 15 x large calibre countermeasures
-** 60 x countermeasures
+* 30 x countermeasures

 At this battle rating, proper usage of countermeasures is next to mandatory.
 The sheer amount of missiles in the air at every instant, and the fact that the Mirage IIIE is a top-tier aircraft, makes the flares the most important part of the Mirage IIIE's self preservation.
 As for quantities and type, it is recommended to always carry chaffs as well, SARH and ARM missiles being sometimes used at such BRs.
 Full flare composition is permissible when in a downtier match, where such missiles are much rarer.
 It is also notable that missiles encountered at such BRs can and will discriminate the jet from its flares.
 Ample usage of flares and afterburner cutoff must therefore be performed to ensure a successful evasion.